innarliiv/bigdata4digitalconstruction/README.md

 - **Key Features**: 3D rendering of building structures, color-coded visualization for clarity, and customizable view angles for detailed examination.
 - **Usage**: Adjust the JSON file path to point to your 3D data file, then run the script to generate the 3D visualization.

+## Sample Data

+Sample data files provided in this repository correspond to the following addresses in Tallinn, Estonia:

+- **Mustamäe tee 171** (EHR ID 101015900)
+- **Mustamäe tee 171a** (EHR ID 101020224)
+- **Mustamäe tee 165** (EHR ID 101020045)
+- **Mustamäe tee 167** (EHR ID 101043661)
+- **Mustamäe tee 169** (EHR ID 101020052)

+These data files are utilized within the scripts to demonstrate the data fetching and visualization processes.
+They are meant to provide practical examples that complement the theoretical knowledge gained in the "Data Mining" course.

 ## Installation and Requirements

 To use these scripts, you will need Python installed on your system, along with the following libraries: